-If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to ensure that your child gets the right help from the right person at the right time.
-You school will let you know who this is.
+If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to provide support and decide how to move forward.
+Your school will let you know who this is.
 It is likely to be the Head Teacher in a Primary School and the Principal Teacher (pupil support) in Secondary School.

-More information can be found on www.girfecinlanarkshire.co.uk and www.scotland.gov.uk/gettingitright
+More information can be found on www.scotland.gov.uk/gettingitright